samersaemeldahr/README-Generator/README.md

   1. A greeting message will appear, hit `enter` to start
   1. The user is prompted to answer several questions to create the content of the README file
   1. After answering all the questions, the app shows this message `Successfully created README.md!`
-  1. The file will be created in the same root directory of the application
+  1. The file will be created in the same root directory of the application in the generated folder

-Please refer to this video for an in-depth functionality of the application
+Please refer to this [video](https://drive.google.com/file/d/1L3PUFg88L-oRWQ2JoAoX8KKZgJ65XpAg/view) for an in-depth functionality of the application

 ## License